A Fresh Coat of Universal Waste Rules for Illinois

 Share it with the world!

-Adopted Rule – Standards for Universal Waste Management.
-The IPCB amended several Parts of Title 35 of the Illinois Administrative Code Section (35 IAC) including hazardous waste operating requirements and the Resource Conservation and Recovery Act (RCRA) permit program to include PPRW as a listed universal waste.
+On August 21, 2025, the Illinois Pollution Control Board (IPCB) adopted standards for managing paint and paint-related waste (PPRW) under universal waste management regulations - Adopted Rule – Standards for Universal Waste Management.
+The IPCB amended several Parts of Title 35 of the Illinois Administrative Code (35 IAC) including hazardous waste operating requirements and the Resource Conversation and Recovery Act (RCRA) permit program to include PPRW as a listed universal waste.
 This regulatory shift, mandated by Public Act 103-887, marks a significant change for facilities and waste handlers across Illinois.
-Prior to the adoption of this new universal waste designation in Illinois, hazardous PPRW was regulated under more stringent hazardous and special waste management protocols.
-The Illinois Environmental Protect Agency (IEPA) argued that the reclassification of PPRW as universal waste would ease the regulatory burden on PPRW transporters and encourage the development of programs to reduce the quantity of PPRW going to municipal solid waste landfills or incinerators.
+Prior to the adoption of this new universal waste designation in Illinois, PPRW was regulated under hazardous and special waste management protocols.
+The Illinois Environmental Protect Agency (IEPA) argued that the reclassification of PPRW as universal waste would encourage the development of programs to reduce the quantity of PPRW going to municipal solid waste landfills or incinerators.

 What is “paint” and ”paint-related waste”?